-· While maintaining site access with a guidewire, remove the balloon catheter from the patient.

-c.
-Introduce Stent System

-Advance the stent system over the guidewire through the introducer sheath.
-For contralateral access, always use a long introducer sheath that covers the aortic bifurcation.

-Note: If resistance is met during stent system introduction, the stent system should be withdrawn and another stent system should be used.

-Caution: Always use an introducer sheath for the implant procedure to protect the vasculature and the puncture site.

-Position the tip of the stent system past the target site.

-d.
-Deploy Stent

-- Confirm that the introducer sheath is secure and will not move during deployment. - Pull back the stent system until the distal stent radiopaque marker is placed distally to the target site to ensure full coverage of the lesion. - The second hand should be used to support the stent delivery system.
-Gently hold the stability sheath close to the introducer sheath and keep it stationary and under tension throughout deployment (Figure 7).

-Figure 7: Hold system straight and under tension.

-Remove slack from the stent system held outside the patient.
+3. Introduce stent system

+- a) Advance the stent system over the 0.035" diameter guidewire through the sheath introducer.
+Always use for contralateral access the stent system in conjunction with a long introducer sheath which covers the aortic bifurcation. - Note: If resistance is met during stent system introduction, the stent system should be removed and another stent system should be used. - Caution: Always use an introducer sheath for the implant procedure to protect the vasculature and the puncture site.
+A 6F (2.0 mm) or larger introducer sheath is recommended. - b) Position the tip of the stent system past the target site. - c) Pull back the stent system until the distal and proximal stent radiopaque markers are in position so that they are distal and proximal to the target site. - d) Remove slack from the stent system held outside the patient.